-A date for your new Calendar – the Fourth Made in Whitstable: Arts, Craft & Vintage Trail will take place over the Saturday 21st and Sunday 22nd July 2018
+And that means it is time for the Fifth Made in Whitstable: Arts, Craft & Vintage Trail, which will take place over the Saturday 27th and Sunday 28th July 2019.

 Some of Whitstable’s finest artists, crafters and vintage lovers will be opening their houses, studios and galleries and welcoming in visitors.
 This is not just a fabulous opportunity to go behind usually closed doors and talk to the makers and collectors about the work they love, their inspirations and ideas, but also a chance to buy direct from the artists.

 And so our houses return to their usual chaotic or ordered states, artworks relax and the Hoover takes a break.